Skip to main content

 Finally, business acumen should also include full awareness of the external factors, Technological, Legal and Environmental factors.

-The person who has solid business acumen can see the “full picture” of the business internally and externally and can help organisation create value.
+A solid business acumen person can see the “full picture” of the business internally and externally and can help an organisation create value.

 business acumen